Delaware Court Records

 1. Transcript Orders for Court of Chancery

-To obtain transcripts in the Court of Chancery, the individual should contact the Court Reporter’s Main Office at (302) 255–0525 and pay the transcript costs.
+To obtain transcripts in the Court of Chancery, requesters may need to contact the Court Reporter’s Main Office at (302) 255–0525 and pay the transcript costs.

 Note: Costs for transcript orders in the Court of Chancery vary per-page and method of preferred delivery.